Podcast: All the latest from the SCN family of Steelers podcasts, Tuesday Edition

 Listen to the show on the player below:

-The Steelers’ Cutting Room Floor: The Steelers defense has some serious questions to answer.
+The Steelers’ Cutting Room Floor: The Steelers free agent signings point to a different plan for team building

-We’ve known all along that the Steelers defense has a lot of aspects that need addressed, but the start of Free Agency adds more questions for the Men of Steel.
+The signings that the Steelers have made in 2023 are a plenty.
+This seems to signal a new era in team building in Pittsburgh.
 Steel Curtain Network’s Geoffrey Benedict examines this and more on the latest episode of SCN’s “The Cutting Room Floor”.

 Check out the rundown of the show: